technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     ![The Additional configurations blade displays with Normalized root mean squared error selected as the Primary metric and the Blocked models expanded with the above items checked.](media/amls_jobadditionalconfigurations.png "Additional configurations")

-17. Select **Next** on the Select task and settings step.
-On the Validate and test step, select **Finish**.
+19. Select **Next** on the Hyperparameter configuration step.

+20. On the Validate and test step, select **Finish**.
 The job is then created and opened in the browser.
 Use the **Refresh** button to monitor the current state.

     ![The Automated ML job screen displays with a status of Running.
 The Refresh button is highlighted.](media/amls_automljob_running.png "Running Automated ML job")